 Dr. Maka’ala Yates D.C., is a Kanaka Maoli (of Hawaiian Ancestry) who grew up in Kona and now practices in Arizona.
 He specializes in Hawaiian medicine.
 His studies began at the age of 6.
 He has been teaching Hawaiian medicine, culture and lomilomi for 35 years.
 He is the founder of Mana Lomi®.and Indigenous Botanicals.
 Maka’ala received the Kaonohi Award in 2005 for his excellence in Hawaiian medicine and community support.
 He is author of “Na’auao Ola Hawaii:Hawaiian Practices and Principles of Being Well” (available on Amazon).

-One of many elders who taught our students.
+One of the late elders who taught our students in Hilo.

 A legend who embodied the Aloha Spirit.

 Robert Sr. was born and raised in Kalapana at the famous black sand beach.
 His family homestead in Kaimu escaped the huge, devastating lava flows of the 1990s that buried most of Kalapana fishing village.
 He raised eleven children and dozens of mo’opuna over the decades, and later his home became a gathering place for the community and beyond.
 A Noble of the Lawful Hawaiian Government, he was beloved by thousands who were lucky enough to know him.